 Additionally, according to the UC Merced study, farmworkers "generally experience substandard housing (e.g., older homes, apartments, mobile homes, motels, garages, or other similar spaces), often requiring repairs such as new roofs, plumbing, heating and cooling systems, and termite clean-up" (page 24).
 The housing issues generally experienced by farmworkers as reported in the UC Merced study are similar to the conditions reported in the 2018 Phase I Outreach Summary Report, prepared by the Oregon Housing and Community Services (OHCS).
-The 2018 OHCS reports the results of focus groups held in November and December of 2017, which included facilitated open forum discussions with Oregon farmworkers who reside in Klamath Falls Oregon, and was attended by farmworkers who reside in Klamath Falls and the town Merrill.16 The focus group reported housing issues related to:
+The 2018 OHCS reports the results of focus groups held in November and December of 2017, which included facilitated open forum discussions with Oregon farmworker communities.
+One farmworker focus group was held in Klamath Falls Oregon, and was attended by farmworkers who reside in Klamath Falls and the town Merrill.16 The focus group reported housing issues related to: